 Every summer, theater goers flock to their Summer Shakespeare Festival.
 The festival runs June–September and showcases three of the master playwright’s works performed under the stars.

-Southeast of The Old Globe in the historic House of Charm is Mingei International Museum (8) (619-239-0003), which has been a big hit in San Diego for over 30 years.
-Here you’ll find Southern California’s largest and richest collection of mingei, which is art from all eras and cultures of the world.
+Southeast of The Old Globe in the historic House of Charm is Mingei International Museum (8) (619-239-0003), which has been a big hit in San Diego for over 30 years is temporarily closed for rennovation.
+When open you’ll find Southern California’s largest and richest collection of mingei, which is art from all eras and cultures of the world.
 Their permanent collection consists of more than 20,000 objects from 141 countries.
 The museum features dynamic changing exhibits of historic and contemporary folk art, craft and design.
 The museum is open Tues.–Sun., 10 a.m.–5 p.m.
 Admission is ($10) adults, ($7) seniors, ($7) youth ages 6–17, students and active military with ID.
 To appreciate the works of more of San Diego’s artists, visit the San Diego Art Institute Museum (8) at 1439 El Prado (619-236-0011) [sandiego-art.org], in the House of Charm.
 Every four to six weeks a new exhibition is presented showcasing the contemporary works of local and regional artists.
 Admission is ($5) for adults, ($3) for seniors, students and military with ID, and children 12 and under are free.
-Open Tues.–Sat.
-10 a.m.–5 p.m., Sun. noon–5 p.m. and closed Mondays and major holidays.
+Open Tues.–Sun.
+10 a.m. –5 p.m. and closed major holidays.

 In the heart of Balboa Park, next door to the Spreckels Organ Pavilion, is the Japanese Friendship Garden (28) (619-232-2721).
 It is an idyllic retreat, radiating serenity, simplicity and beauty.